pgalic96/registry_benchmark/README.md

 creb manpull
 ```

+#### Notes for reviewers

+In order to run this command you need to have the following fields set in the `config.yaml` : at least one `registry`, `pull-source-folder`, `image-generation` block.
+You also need to make sure the manifest was already pushed to the registry (which is done by setting `upload-manifest` flag in the `registry` block).

 ### layerpull

 Command `layerpull` will pull the layers of an image.
 The image must have been pushed before running this command.